 The team at Eastmoors Riding School and Livery were amazing, Katie stayed at the back with me, chatting away and making me giggle, offering advice on how to hold the reigns, sit properly and get the horse to do as I wanted.
 I attempted a trot, but cried and hated it!
 But hey at least I did it, I guess and it’s a massive tick on the #40before40 list ✔️ and I got to spend time with my lovely friends so all in all, it could have been worse.

-20. Go to Iceland : I think most people have the northern lights and swimming in a hot lagoon surrounded by snow on their bucket list.
+20. Go To Iceland: I think most people have the Northern Lights and swimming in the Blue Lagoon surrounded by snow on their bucket list.
+I bought a 4-day break with Megan in November 2020 but due to Coronavirus, this was again cancelled.

 Insect/grub filled lollipop (3rd October 2018), I purchased 4 lollipops, 2 mealworms and 2 ant filled varying flavours.
 The girls were really excited to try these (Charlie not at all!), however, it soon became apparent that Olive liked the idea of eating them but as soon as I unwrapped the watermelon flavoured ant lolly she wouldn’t even lick it!
 Megan opted for the apple flavoured mealworm and was enjoying it until she’d sucked away the thin layer of lolly over the mealworm and her exact words were “bits of worm are in my mouth” before she binned it!
 I ate part of the watermelon ant one but not enough to actually get to the ants.
 Now I’ve 2 lollipops to gift on!

 ✅30.
-Do a Cycle Challenge : 31st July 2020 I cycled 300km over the month of July.
+Do a Cycle Challenge: 31st July 2020 I cycled 300km over the month of July.
 Megan joined me on so many rides she clocked up 150km!
 Was such an amazing thing to do together.
 We had lots of wonderful chats and copious amounts of ice-cream!
-We decided to try again in September – 400km for me and 200km for Megan this is proving much harder!
-But we are determined.
+We decided to try again in September – 400km for me and 200km for Megan this proved much harder with Megan back in school – we managed 300km for me and 150miles for Megan.
+I never want to see my bike again!

 March 28th 2018 I gave flower arranging a bit of a whirl!
 Massive thank you to Edwards Flowers for hosting.
 Vicky was really supportive and I think I found a hidden talent.
 Not only do flowers smell amazing, but they are really easy to work with.
 The perfectionist in me actually liked the fact that there was no right or wrong way, everyone’s creations were unique but looked incredible.